jamestrimble/kidney_solver/README.md

 If NDDs are used, the input described above is followed by additional data in a very similar format.
 The `.ndds` file in the `example_data` directory, for example, has 6 NDDs and 188 edges from NDDs.
 NDDs are numbered from zero.
 The edges are in _source-NDD target-pair weight_ format.

 The program `utils/convert.py` can be used to convert from `.wmd` format.
+(Generated instances in this format can be found on [PrefLib](http://www.preflib.org/data/matching/kidney/).)

 The `kidney_solver` program has three required command-line arguments: cycle cap, chain cap, and formulation.
 Note that the chain cap is the maximum permitted number of edges in a chain, _excluding the dummy arc to the NDD_.
 The formulation can be: